htcondor/htcondor/docs/admin-manual/configuration-macros.rst

              acounting_group_user = error
           @end

+:macro-def:`EXTENDED_SUBMIT_HELPFILE`
+    A URL or file path to text describing how the *condor_schedd* extends the submit schema.
+Use this to document for users the extended submit commands defined by the configuration variable ``EXTENDED_SUBMIT_COMMANDS``.
+	*condor_submit* will display this URL or the text of this file when the user uses the ``-capabilities`` option.

 :macro-def:`SUBMIT_TEMPLATE_NAMES`
     A comma and/or space separated list of unique names, where each is used in the formation of a configuration variable name that will